Pre-Purchase Home Inspections

-Click on the blue boxes to navigate this website.
+Click on the green highlighted text to navigate this website.

 There was a time when homes were less expensive and was purchased without concern about whether the home had major defects.
 If a home purchaser was unlucky enough to buy a building with significant defects, they suffered.

 Today, houses are older, more expensive, and have more defects.
 Buyers have many concerns that were not issues even a few years ago.
 Having a pre-purchase inspection performed by an Engineer who provides you with an expense analysis has become an essential part of the home purchase process.